sebastianlujan/piquesRuby/cheatSheet.md

 #This print the standard input without new line=> nil

 puts "This print the standard input with ", "new line"
-#This print the standard input without
+#This print the standard input with
 #new line
 #=> nil
 ```